Thank you for your interest in the VCE Loudoun Master Gardener Program.

 - Review the Training Requirements.

-The application is online only.
+The application is online (contact VCE Coordinator at bbarbara@vt.edu if you need a paper copy or need to come into the office to use a computer).
 You will need to create an account in the Better Impact system and must complete and submit the application in one sitting.
-Within the online application you will need to provide two personal references, including names, phone numbers and emails.
-Once the application is submitted, we will provide a link for you to send to your references so they can fill out the questionnaire electronically.
-Applications will no longer be accepted once we have reach class capacity. - Complete the Interests & Skills Questionnaire on the application.
+(Note within the online application you will need to provide two personal references, including names, phone numbers and emails so have them handy).
+Once the application is submitted, we will reply with a link for you to send to your references so they can fill out the questionnaire electronically.
+Application process will close once we have reach class capacity.
+Submitting an application is not automatic acceptance into program.
+All steps below must be followed and approved. - Complete the interview as detailed below.

 - Pass a background screening.